LazaUK/AOAI-ReproducibleOutput-SDKv1/README.md

 # Reproducible output with Azure OpenAI GPT-4-Turbo v1106
 Generating reproducible output in GPT-4-Turbo with the "seed" parameter in Python SDK v1.x.
-This feature was originally announced by OpenAI during their Dev Day on 6th of November, and is available in Azure OpenAI from 17th of November.
+This feature was originally announced by OpenAI during their Dev Day on 6th of November, and is available now in Azure OpenAI as of 17th of November.

 To use the latest version of openai python packahe, you can upgrade it wth the following pip command:
 ```